radinsky/broadlink-http-rest/README.md

 If you have more than one IP address, you can restrict serverAddress to an IP

+You may give multiple device sections with different names to organize your commands by device.
+The plain "Commands" section is used when a device is not specified, and as a default should a command not be found in a device- specific section.

 2) Start python server.py

 If no devices are in settings.ini, note the names of the devices found.
 These